-Lending a voice of science and research, to what mother's already know well, is how maternal love and support impacts and effects of a child's brain size and growth.
-The size and growth of the brain's structures relates directly to a child's potential for learning, as well as long- and short-term memory, and lifelong appropriate stress responses.
-First published in 2012, this research focuses on the amygdala, which is the area of the brain connected to emotional memory and reactions, and the hippocampus, which consolidates information from short-term memory to long-term memory, and spatial navigation.
-To offer more context for the type of impact this may have on a developing child's brain, the hippocampus is one of the first areas of the adult brain that registers the damage of Alheimer's Disease.
+Lending a voice of science and research to what mothers already know well is how maternal love and support impact and affect a child's brain size and growth.
+The size and growth of the brain's structures relate directly to a child's potential for learning, as well as long- and short-term memory and lifelong appropriate stress responses.
+First published in 2012, this research focuses on the amygdala, an area of the brain connected to emotional memory and reactions, and the hippocampus, which consolidates information from short-term memory to long-term memory, and spatial navigation.
+The hippocampus is actually one of the first areas of the adult brain that registers the damage of Alzheimer's Disease.

-The image above, from the work of researchers at Washington University School of Medicine in St. Louis, demonstrates how a mother's love and care-giving physically affects the mass and structure of a her child's developing hippocampus, with some children showing a difference of a full 10 percent in hippocampal mass between nurtured children and their extremely neglected counterparts.
+The image above (work of researchers at Washington University School of Medicine in St. Louis) demonstrates how a mother's love and care-giving physically affects the mass and structure of her child's developing hippocampus.
+In some cases, there was a full 10% difference in the mass of the hippocampus, between nurtured children and extremely neglected children.

 Researchers said that the more severe the mother's neglect, the more pronounced the brain damage can be.
 The process of childhood neglect is a vicious cycle because the parents of neglected children were also neglected by their parents and do not have fully developed brain.
 However, past research has shown that the cycle can be broken if there is early intervention and families are supported.
 The latest study supports research released earlier this year that showed that children brought up by mothers who provide love and affection early in life are smarter and have a greater capacity to learn.
 Researchers at Washington University School of Medicine in St. Louis, found that children whose mothers nurtured them early in life have a larger hippocampus, a key brain structure that is essential to learning, memory and response to stress, according to a study published in the Proceedings of the National Academy of Sciences Early Edition.